Ukraine conflict: UK sanctions target Russia banks and oligarchs

 - The UK will bring forward parts of the Economic Crime Bill before the Easter recess

+Other targets include Petr Fradkov, head of the recently sanctioned Promsvyazbank and son of the former head of Russian Foreign Intelligence.

+The Foreign Office said it was moving to cut off wealthy Russians' access to UK banks, including a £50,000 limit on bank deposits.

-But Mr Johnson did not say that the UK would ban Russia from the Swift global inter-bank payments system, as Ukraine's foreign minister has urged countries to do.
+However, Russia has not been banned from the Swift global inter-bank payments system, as Ukraine's foreign minister has urged countries to do.

+There was plenty of criticism that Western sanctions in the days leading up to this invasion did not go far enough, fast enough.

+These new measures will hit the Russian economy much harder.
+But there are still potential gaps.
+The prime minister said sanctions will take place against major Russian banks.
+But one, Sberbank, was not mentioned.

-The Labour leader Sir Keir Starmer said he welcomed the sanctions outlined by Mr Johnson, and pledged opposition support for further measures.
+Labour leader Sir Keir Starmer said he welcomed the sanctions outlined by Mr Johnson, and pledged opposition support for further measures.

 But he said there were changes that must be made in the UK.